At a glance

 - Lineage: The bacon-wrapped Sonoran street dog of northern Mexico

 The trimmings follow the northern street-dog grammar this version grows out of.
-Diced raw onion and tomato come on for crunch and freshness, sliced or pickled jalapeño for a low heat that runs under the sweet rather than fighting it, and the three sauces go on in stripes rather than a flood so the bun stays intact.
-Some carts add a spoon of barbecue sauce, which deepens the smoke and meets the pineapple where a ketchup-and-mustard line would feel thin.
-The point of all of it is to keep the build from reading flat: salt from the bacon, sweet from the fruit, sharp from the onion and chile, fat from the frank, the creamy and tangy sauces bridging across.
-Pile the pineapple too high and the balance collapses toward candy; leave it off and what remains is simply a dressed bacon dog with no tropical turn at all.
+Diced raw onion and tomato come on for crunch, sliced or pickled jalapeño for a low heat that runs under the sweet rather than fighting it, and the three sauces go on in stripes rather than a flood so the bun stays intact.
+Some carts add a spoon of barbecue sauce, which deepens the smoke and meets the pineapple where a plain ketchup-and-mustard line would feel thin.
+A common home shortcut goes the other way entirely and folds the fruit into a salsa, pineapple diced with avocado and jalapeño and spooned over the dog cold, trading the griddled char for a fresh, sharp finish.

-The bacon-wrapped dog this version is built on is the Sonoran hot dog, documented as taking its familiar shape in Hermosillo, the capital of Sonora, with most accounts placing its rise in the late 1980s and some tracing a version as far back as the 1940s.
+The bacon-wrapped format underneath is the Sonoran hot dog, documented as taking its familiar shape in Hermosillo, the capital of Sonora, with most accounts placing its rise in the late 1980s.
 The standard build is a bacon-wrapped frank griddled and set in a bolillo-style bun under pinto beans, onion, tomato, and condiments including mayonnaise, mustard, and a jalapeño salsa.
-The bacon wrap and the bolillo are the parts that travel, and the hawaiano keeps both and adds the fruit.
+The bacon wrap and the bolillo are the parts that travel; the hawaiano keeps both and swaps the beans-and-salsa register for fruit.
+The style's better-dated chapter is its move north: by the 1990s it had crossed into Tucson, Arizona, carried by street-cart owners, and El Güero Canelo, opened there by Sonoran immigrant Daniel Contreras in 1993, became the cart most credited with its spread and took a James Beard America's Classics award in 2018.

-The hawaiano itself answers to no inventor and carries no origin date anyone has recorded.
-It lives in home kitchens and on carts as a popular Mexican variation defined by one ingredient, the pineapple set against bacon and frank, and even its recipes disagree on whether the fruit comes raw, griddled, or folded into a salsa.
-What can be pinned is the format beneath it: the bacon-wrapped, bolillo-borne street dog of Sonora, fixed in Hermosillo by the late 1980s and carried into Tucson by Daniel Contreras in 1993, onto which the fruit was later added by hands no record kept.
+The hawaiano itself answers to no inventor and carries no recorded origin date.
+It lives in home kitchens and on carts as a popular Mexican variation defined by one ingredient, the pineapple set against bacon and frank, and even its recipes disagree on whether the fruit comes griddled, raw, or folded into a salsa with avocado and chile.
+What can be pinned is the format beneath it: the bacon-wrapped, bolillo-borne street dog fixed in Hermosillo by the late 1980s and carried into Tucson in 1993, onto which the pineapple was later added by hands no record kept, drawing on a sweet-and-salt pairing the country had already worn smooth on the trompo.